FG-s-Modlists/FGs-Modlists-Site/content/en/livingskyrim/lsissiues.md

 #### “Can I use this list on an ultrawide monitor?”

-Yes, Complete Widescreen Fix is included by default.
-Just make sure to enable it in the left pane of MO2.
+Yes, Nordic UI patches for 21:9 and 32:9 aspect ratios are included by default.
+Just make sure to enable the correct version for your aspect ratio in the left pane of MO2 under the 'Configuration Specific' seperator.

 #### Nudity?